S1norin/InnoJob/README.md

 4. You can access your user profile by clicing on icon with person

     1. In your profile you can upload one CV and change information about yourself

+- Job hunters listing is still in development

+## Deployment

+### Requirments

+In order to deploy project, you need to instal `docker`

+### Running project

+Run `docker compose up --build` to run the project.
+By default, the site can be accessed via your IP addres and port `80`, however, you can change port by editing `nginx/nginx.conf`

 # Architecture